markjprice/cs10dotnet6/docs/errata/errata.md

 > Thanks to [omarz7](https://github.com/omarz7) for raising this [issue on 17 March 2023](https://github.com/markjprice/cs10dotnet6/issues/114).

-In Step 10, I say to "Select the System.IO.FileSystem.dll assembly".
+In Step 10, I wrote, "Select the `System.IO.FileSystem.dll` assembly".
 This was an unfortunate choice because in the final release version of .NET 6, that assembly's classes use type forwarding and the implementations were moved to the `System.Private.Corelib.dll` assembly.

+In Step 10, it should therefore say, "Select the `System.Private.Corelib.dll` assembly" instead.
+The rest of the steps will then work.

 In the 7th edition, I changed the instructions to open the `System.Linq.dll` assembly instead and view the `Enumerable.Count` method.
+This is so later in the book the reader will better understand how calling `Count` can be inefficient because it could require a sequence to be enumerated!

 ## Page 297 - Decompiling using the ILSpy extension for Visual Studio Code